ft-umer/ft-umer/README.md

 - 👋 Hi, I’m @ft-umer and I'm currently working on fiverr as ft-umer
 - 👀 I’m interested in programming.
-- 🌱 I'm front-end developer in react/next js, getsby developer and [mern developer(soon)].
+- 🌱 I'm Full stack developer in react/next js with firebase and Full Stack Developer in HTML, CSS, Bootstrap, Javascript, Jquery, Typescript, PHP and [mern developer(soon)].
 - 🌱 First react project: https://hackathon-event-app-by-umer.vercel.app/
 - 💞️ I’m looking to collaborate on web programming.
 - 📫 How to reach me: